Wiebke/TangramGenerator/README.md

 mostly event listeners attached to individual tans or the entire game area)
-* functions containing the game logic, which includes checking if the tangram has been solved, snapping once an action has been performed and displaying the current action (translation or rotation) as well as solution and hints if the user clicks the respective button
+* functions containing the game logic, which includes checking if the tangram has been solved, snapping once an action has been performed and displaying the current action (translation or rotation) as well as displaying solution and hints if the user clicks the respective button
 * functions to start and stop the watch

-`loading.js` contains the functions to create and update (fill according to progress) the loading screen
+`loading.js` contains the functions to create and update (thus fill according to the progress of the generation) the loading screen

 #### `directions.js, exampleTangrams.js`
-`directions.js` contains the pre-computation of direction vectors for the vertices of the individual tans and points within the tans (from a specific anchor vertex) for each possible orientation as well as direction vectors for all segments (thus extending the directions for vertices to include direction vector starting from the other points as well) and direction vectors used when flipping the parallelogram (specifying how the anchor has to be moved).
+`directions.js` contains the pre-computation of direction vectors for the vertices of the individual tans and points within the tans (from a specific anchor vertex) for each possible orientation as well as direction vectors for all segments (thus extending the directions for vertices to include direction vectors starting from the other points as well) and direction vectors used when flipping the parallelogram (specifying how the anchor has to be moved).
 These can then later accessed by e.g.
  `Direction[tantype][orientation][id]`.